Alice Campion: Origins

 The Alice Campion collaborators met as members of an inner-city book club in Sydney, Australia, The Book Sluts.
 In 2010, while discussing Crime and Punishment, five members of the group decided spontaneously to write a ‘bestseller’ in order to fund a trip to Russia.
 What began as a light-hearted attempt to write a run-of-the-mill romance soon developed into a more serious attempt to write a quality genre novel.
 The group was also motivated by the lack of collaborative writing in commercial fiction.
-While other forms of creative writing – notably screenwriting for television and movies – thrived on collaboration, multi-author novels were rare, and the few that did exist were experimental, avant garde works, such as Wu Ming, or spoofs.
+While other forms of creative writing – notably screenwriting for television and movies – thrived on collaboration, multi-author novels were rare.

-Other successful collaborative pairs writing commercial Australian literature include Thomas Kenneally and his daughter Meg Kenneally as well as Florence James and Dymphna Cusack, who wrote the classic Australian novel Come In Spinner.
+Other successful collaborative pairs writing commercial Australian literature include Thomas Keneally and his daughter Meg Kenneally as well as Florence James and Dymphna Cusack, who wrote the classic Australian novel Come In Spinner.
 Alice Campion remains the only multi-member commercial fiction group collaboration in the world.